fbpx

 6. Use Ambiguous Language

-• Don’t use vague or ambiguous language that may lead to misunderstandings.
+• Never use unclear or vague language that may bring different meanings to it.

 7. Reply All Indiscriminately